eScienceLab/eScienceLab.github.io/_projects/eurosciencegateway.md

 ## EuroScienceGateway

-**EuroScienceGateway** will leverage a distributed computing network across 13 European countries, accessible via 6 national, user-friendly web portals, facilitating access to compute and storage infrastructures across Europe as well as to data, tools, workflows and services that can be customized to suit researchers' needs.
+**EuroScienceGateway**  leveraged a distributed computing network across 13 European countries, accessible via 6 national, user-friendly web portals, facilitating access to compute and storage infrastructures across Europe as well as to data, tools, workflows and services that can be customized to suit researchers' needs.

-EuroScienceGateway will deliver a robust, scalable, seamlessly integrated open infrastructure for data-driven research, contributing an innovative and customizable service for EOSC that enables operational open and FAIR data and data processing, empowering European researchers to embrace the new digital age of science.
+EuroScienceGateway deliver a robust, scalable, seamlessly integrated open infrastructure for data-driven research, contributing an innovative and customizable service for EOSC that enables operational open and FAIR data and data processing, empowering European researchers to embrace the new digital age of science.

 ### EOSC integration

-At the heart of the proposal workflows will integrate with the [EOSC-Core](https://eoscfuture.eu/wp-content/uploads/2022/04/EOSC-Core.pdf).
+Workflows were integrated with the evolving EOSC infrastructure with an aim for the EOSC Interoperability Framework.
 Adoption, development and implementation of technologies to interoperate across services, will allow researchers to produce high-quality FAIR data, available to all in EOSC.
-Communities across disciplines -- Life Sciences, Climate and Biodiversity, Astrophysics, Materials science - will demonstrate the bridge from EOSC's technical services to scientific analysis.
+Communities across disciplines -- Life Sciences, Climate and Biodiversity, Astrophysics, Materials science -- demonstrated the bridge from EOSC's technical services to scientific analysis.

-Funded by Horizon Europe call [HORIZON-INFRA-2021-EOSC-01-04](https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/opportunities/topic-details/horizon-infra-2021-eosc-01-04) (_Enabling an operational, open and FAIR EOSC ecosystem_), EuroScienceGateway will work closely with [EOSC](https://www.eosc.eu/), EOSC projects including [EOSC-Life](../eosclife/), as well as established e-Infrastructures and life science communities like [ELIXIR](../elixir/).
+Funded by Horizon Europe call [HORIZON-INFRA-2021-EOSC-01-04](https://ec.europa.eu/info/funding-tenders/opportunities/portal/screen/opportunities/topic-details/horizon-infra-2021-eosc-01-04) (_Enabling an operational, open and FAIR EOSC ecosystem_), EuroScienceGateway worked closely with [EOSC](https://www.eosc.eu/), EOSC projects including [EOSC-Life](../eosclife/), as well as established e-Infrastructures and life science communities like [ELIXIR](../elixir/).

 ### Galaxy and Pulsar Network

-EuroScienceGateway will leverage the [Galaxy platform](https://galaxyproject.eu/) (an open, web-based platform for data-intensive research), the [Pulsar
+EuroScienceGateway leveraged the [Galaxy platform](https://galaxyproject.eu/) (an open, web-based platform for data-intensive research), the [Pulsar
 Network](https://pulsar-network.readthedocs.io) (a wide job execution system distributed to scale computing power over heterogeneous resources) and
 FAIR workflow services pioneered in the [EOSC-Life](https://www.eosc-life.eu/) cluster ([WorkflowHub](https://workflowhub.eu/), [Workflow RO-Crate](https://w3id.org/workflowhub/workflow-ro-crate/) and metadata standards like [schema.org](https://schema.org/)).

-EuroScienceGateway will lift Pulsar from TRL-7 to TRL-9 by expanding the APIs, hardening deployments and adding support for different usage patterns, e.g. data localisation during job scheduling.
+EuroScienceGateway lifted Pulsar from TRL-7 to TRL-9 by expanding the APIs, hardening deployments and adding support for different usage patterns, e.g. data localisation during job scheduling.

 [National Galaxy instances](https://galaxyproject.org/use/) across Europe and other workflow management systems will be enabled to submit jobs to this distributed compute network.
 Pulsar will become a production-ready interface for European computing resources, including [EGI](https://www.egi.eu/) and [EuroHPC](https://eurohpc-ju.europa.eu/) as Pulsar providers.